teads/TeadsSDK-iOS/README.md

 The Teads SDK is distributed as a .framework file that you have to include in your application.
 It includes everything you need to serve "outstream" video ads.

-Teads iOS SDK ZIP file : [Teads SDK V1.2.0](https://github.com/teads/TeadsSDK-iOS/releases/download/v1.2.0/TeadsSDK-V1.2.0.zip)
+Teads iOS SDK ZIP file : [Teads SDK V1.3.0](https://github.com/teads/TeadsSDK-iOS/releases/download/v1.3.0/TeadsSDK-V1.3.0.zip)

 ## Integration Documentation

 Integration instructions are available on the [wiki](https://github.com/teads/TeadsSDK-iOS/wiki).

 ## New in this Version
+v1.3.0:
+- Improve VAST parsing
+- Improve handling of clean functions
+- Various bug fixes and improvements
+- Improve testing of media files formats

 v1.2.0:
 - Add support for WKWebView (inRead & inBoard formats)
 - Simplified implementation & load process